When you lack self-worth, it’s as though the ground beneath you has been ripped away.

 - If I lost everything in my life, what would I still have that would be of value?

 You may like to revisit your answers in the future and see if they shift and change.
 If anything, you’ll get an interesting glimpse into your mind and thought processes after journaling about these questions.
+If you’d like more prompts like those above to deepen your self-worth, check out our self-love journal.

 Journaling boosts your self-worth by empowering you with self-understanding and self-knowledge.
 And as they say, knowledge is power.